chalianwar/docker-swift-object/README.md

 The ring files created at the proxy server needs to be copied to the object servers as well.
 SWIFT_SCP_COPY contains the remote location path from where ring files can be copied. root@192.168.0.171:~/files is the remote path, whereas kevin is the `scp password`.

-At this point OpenStack Swift proxy is running.
+At this point OpenStack Swift object server is running.

 ```bash